 About This Species

-Queen Annes’ lace, also known as wild carrot, is common to roadsides and other disturbed areas.
+Queen Annes’ lace (Wild carrot) is common to roadsides and other disturbed areas.
+It was introduced from Europe as a medicinal herb.
 This biennial plant persists in clay soils and can be a threat to recovering grasslands.
 After going to seed the dried flower takes on a “birds’ nest” like appearance and can move like a tumble weed to help spread its seeds.

 How to Identify